 All College e-mail communication to students will be sent solely to the student's ACCmail account, with the expectation that such communications will be read in a timely fashion.
-ACC will send important information and will notify students of any college- related emergencies using this account.
+ACC will send important information and will notify students of any college-related emergencies using this account.
 Students should only expect to receive email communication from their instructor using this account.
 Likewise, students should use their ACCmail account when communicating with instructors and staff.

-Information about ACC email accounts, including instructions for accessing it, are available at the ACC Email Q&A website.
+Information about ACC email accounts, including instructions for accessing them, is available on the ACC Email O&A website.